Are you planning to visit Singapore with your partner on a holiday soon?

 25. Buddha Tooth Relic Temple and Museum

 Buddha Tooth Relic Temple & Museum is a temple-museum complex found in Singapore Chinatown.

-This impressive building, designed in the style of Tang Dynasty architecture, is four stories tall and houses a multitude of exhibits.
+This building, designed in the style of Tang Dynasty architecture, is four stories tall and houses many exhibits.

 Walk through the gaudy red and gold rooms to learn about Buddhist culture and see some of this community’s precious artifacts.